nikp123/xava/README.md

 places within the window.

-### OpenGL

-The ``opengl = true/false`` is **deprecated** as of 0.7.0.0.

-If you're running a "supported" mode, you're already using OpenGL.
-No need to worry.

-#### Shaderpacks

-Shader packs have been introduced since ``0.7.0.0`` and allow for the user to customize the visualizer to their liking (provided they know how to write GLSL shaders).
-This funcionality works similarly to how it's implemented in Minecraft Optifine hence the name.

-In the ``[gl]`` section of the config file, you'll find that there are two "shaderpack" options: ``pre_shaderpack`` and ``post_shaderpack``.
-As the name suggests, the ``pre`` shaderpack is run before the visualizer is rendered and the ``post`` shaderpack is additional effects that are applied **after** the visualizer has been rendered.
-This customizability allows for the visualizer to be significantly modified to look unique.
-By default, you can look which "shaderpacks" are include by going in the ``example_files/gl/shaders`` then ``pre`` or ``post`` and seeing which folders are in those directories.

-If you think you can write shaders on your own, you can write your own by creating a folder at ``config directory/gl/shaders/(pre or post)/your_shader_name`` and looking at the shaders in the ``example_files`` folder for reference.

-#### Resolution scaling

-In case that some of the shaders create aliasing effects [as seen here](https://www.definition.net/define/anti-aliasing) you can additionally enable resolution scaling to render more pixels on screen then that of which are visible.
-The option is accessible at ``resolution_scale`` in the ``[gl]`` section of the config file and also **only works on "supported" modes**.

 ### VSync

-VSync is enabled by default on XAVA.
+VSync is enabled by default on XAVA and works ONLY if you use OpenGL.

-You can change it's behaviour or just outright disable it.
+You can change its behavior or just outright disable it.

-To do that open the configuration file and in the ``general`` section you will
+To do that open the configuration file and in the ``[general]`` section you will
 find:

 	vsync = 1 (1 means its enabled)